 Although there have been, and will continue to be, important discussions about theoretical similarities and shared perspectives between the three theories under discussion here, they each lead in different directions with regard to the methodological choices that need to be made.
-This conclusion seeks to summarise the steps that the analyst must take, having selected a particular theoretical framework, in order to be able to carry out detailed empirical work.
-Of course, there will be differences here, not least because the theories seek to achieve different ends: securitisation theory seeks to explain the world; emancipation theory to change it; and insecuritisation theory to give a voice to the oppressed.
+This conclusion seeks to summarize the steps that the analyst must take, having selected a particular theoretical framework, in order to be able to carry out detailed empirical work.
+Of course, there will be differences here, not least because the theories seek to achieve different ends: securitization theory seeks to understand processes of securitization; emancipation theory aims to change the world; and insecuritization theory to give a voice to the oppressed.

-For securitisation theory, the key starting point is that the analyst is functionally distinct from the securitising actor, and that securitisation theory is a value neutral tool for analysis.
+For securitization theory, the key starting point is that the analyst is functionally distinct from the securitizing actor, and that securitization theory is a value neutral tool for analysis.
 From this position, the analyst seeks to understand the logic of debate enabling him to uncover who speaks security.
 Perhaps most often, the 'who' will be the most powerful representatives of government, but it does not have to be so, and analysts need to be able to justify the selection of agency, not just assume it.
 From there, a methodological choice needs to be made as to what counts as speaking: speeches, government documents, images, and indeed, silences.
-In what way is the securitising move made?
-Finally, the analyst must examine who the audience for the securitising move is, how they receive the securitising move, and how it can be ascertained whether they have accepted it or not.
-Provided that the securitisation is successful, the analyst can then identify the emergency measures that follow.
+In what way is the securitizing move made?
+Finally, the analyst must examine who the audience for the securitizing move is, how they receive the securitizing move, and how it can be ascertained whether they have accepted it or not.
+Provided that the securitization is successful, the analyst can then identify the emergency measures that follow.

-Such a description of the methodological steps to be undertaken by an analyst taking an empirical example and examining it using securitisation theory is straightforward; yet enacting it is rather more complex.
-As we have seen above, securitisation theory is rather under-specified on some points, and so rather than simply taking the above as a methodological cue for action, the analyst still has theoretical work to do before operationalising the method in a particular empirical case.
-For example, he will need to be able to say what counts as an audience, and will need to theorise the relationship between the securitising actor and the audience; there is no ready made and agreed theory in place to select 'off the shelf.'
+Such a description of the methodological steps to be undertaken by an analyst taking an empirical example and examining it using securitization theory is straightforward; yet enacting it is rather more complex.
+As we have seen above, securitization theory is rather under-specified on some points, and so rather than simply taking the above as a methodological cue for action, the analyst still has theoretical work to do before operationalizing the method in a particular empirical case.
+For example, he will need to be able to say what counts as an audience, and will need to theorize the relationship between the securitizing actor and the audience; there is no ready made and agreed theory in place to select 'off the shelf.'
 But perhaps this is healthy.
-Perhaps the best way to further develop securitisation theory is through operationalising it with empirical examples.
+Perhaps the best way to further develop securitization theory is through operationalizing it with empirical examples.